mxc2/summer-internship/README.md

 •Ajax v.puudub

-### Projekti panustajad
+### Contributors to the project
 Marcus-Indrek Simmer,
 Stella-Marii Tamme,
 Margen Peterson,
 Margarita Zahharova

-### Paigaldusjuhised
+### Installation instructions
-Et lehte paigaldada enda lehele, soovitame me esiteks alustada andmebaasi koostamisega.
+Et projekti paigaldada enda lehele, soovitame me esiteks alustada andmebaasi koostamisega.
 Dpd.sql, itella.sql, omniva_machines.sql, pakid.sql ja accounts.sql leiab rootis asuvast kaustast nimega "ToDatabase".

-Andmebaasi saab koostada kahe viisiga.
+There are two ways to create a database.
-1) Importi dpd.sql, itella.sql, omniva_machines.sql, pakid.sql ja accounts.sql phpMyAdminiga andmebaasi.
+1) Import dpd.sql, itella.sql, omniva_machines.sql, pakid.sql and accounts.sql into the database with phpMyAdmin.
-2) Ava iga fail ja kopeeri igas failis olevad "CREATE TABLE..., INSERT INTO...., ALTER TABLE...," MySql-i selles järjekorras kuidas need faili on kirjutatud, ning üksaaval.
+2) Open each file and copy the "CREATE TABLE..., INSERT INTO...., ALTER TABLE...," in each file to MySql in the order they were written to the file, one at a time.

-Järgmiseks tuleb laadida kõik projekti failid serverisse või arvutisse, mis toetab kõiki kasutatud tarkvarasid.
-Et enda andmebaase kasutada, tuleb muuta $database = "if20_marcus_praktika" mõnedes .php failides enda andmebaasiks.
-Turvalisuse huvides, tuleb teil teha enda config fail mis kosneb @serverhost, @serverUsername ja @serverPassword -ist, ning see config fail peab paiknema 2 directoryt enne projekti faile.
-(Loogilises mõttes, enne public_html-i)
+Next, all project files must be uploaded to a server or a computer that supports all used software.
+To use your own databases, you need to change $database = "if20_marcus_praktika" to your own database in some .php files.
+For security reasons, you must make your own config file consisting of @serverhost, @serverUsername and @serverPassword, and this config file must be located 2 directories before the project files.
+(Logically, before public_html)

-Et veebilehte avada, tuleb avada index.php ja et süsteemihaldurit avada, tuleb avada "SystemMaintancePage" folderis index.php.
+To open the web page, you need to open index.php, and to open the system manager, you need to open "SystemMaintancePage" in the index.php folder.

 ### License
 ![Image of Copyright](https://camo.githubusercontent.com/9e918e1e7cd28a73246cf1c8d2c9903da3e487a65931c823a2391afe4b4a0d04/68747470733a2f2f6c6963656e7365627574746f6e732e6e65742f702f7a65726f2f312e302f38387833312e706e67)